Some parts of this page may be machine-translated.

 Current Status of iPS Cells (KyotoU Channel)

-According to information from the Ministry of Economy, Trade and Industry, the future market size of peripheral industries related to regenerative medicine, including devices, consumables, and services, is expected to reach 1.3 trillion yen in the domestic market and 15 trillion yen in the global market by 2050, indicating anticipated growth.
-The government is also expected to support the practical application of regenerative medicine in the future.
+According to information from the Ministry of Economy, Trade and Industry, the future market size of peripheral industries such as devices, consumables, and services related to regenerative medicine is expected to reach 1.3 trillion yen domestically and 15 trillion yen globally by 2050, with anticipated growth.
+The government also plans to support the practical application of regenerative medicine going forward.

-Additionally, businesses related to regenerative medicine include those involved in cell culture, culture media, reagents, culture equipment, and testing instruments.
+In addition, as related businesses in regenerative medicine, there are companies involved in culture operations, media, reagents, culture equipment, and testing instruments.

 Future market size forecasts for the regenerative medicine peripheral industry both domestically and internationally, costs and reduction effects related to the manufacturing and processing of regenerative medicine, related businesses in regenerative medicine, review of regulations related to regenerative medicine and implementation of practical promotion projects (Ministry of Economy, Trade and Industry)

-The process of regenerative medicine is not significantly different from that of other pharmaceuticals and medical devices, following a flow from research and development to commercialization and sales.
+The process of regenerative medicine is not significantly different from other pharmaceuticals and medical devices, and it follows the flow of research and development, productization, and sales.

-Additionally, in regenerative medicine, the collection and culture of cells are key points, so documents related to cell supply, detailed procedures for cell characterization, separation, culture, and processing are required, and documents concerning culture media, reagents, cell collection instruments, culture equipment, and testing devices are often involved.
+In regenerative medicine, since the collection and cultivation of cells are key points, documents related to cell supply, detailed manuals on cell characteristic evaluation, cell separation, cultivation, and processing are required.
+Additionally, documents concerning media, reagents, cell collection instruments, cultivation equipment, and testing devices are often involved.

-4. Key Points and Considerations for Translation in Regenerative Medicine
+5. Key Points and Precautions for Translating Regenerative Medicine

-As mentioned above, the basic points of translation for regenerative medicine are not considered to be significantly different.
+As mentioned above, the fundamental points of translation for regenerative medicine are considered to remain largely unchanged.

-In other words, when outsourcing translation to an external translation company, it is necessary to choose a company with a proven track record in medical translation, such as pharmaceuticals and medical devices.
+In other words, when outsourcing translation, it is necessary to choose a company with experience in medical translations such as pharmaceuticals and medical devices.

-Additionally, since regenerative medicine belongs to the fields of "bio" and "life sciences" and deals with cutting-edge technology, it is wise to select a translation company that is well-versed in the fields of bio and life sciences, as well as one that can handle documents related to advanced technologies.
+Regenerative medicine belongs to the fields of "bio" and "life sciences," and since it deals with advanced technologies, it is wise to choose a translation company that is well-versed in the bio and life sciences fields and capable of handling documents related to cutting-edge technologies.

-In the translation of pharmaceuticals and medical devices related to regenerative medicine, where it is desirable to conduct development and release as quickly as possible, a large volume of documents must be translated rapidly, and the use of machine translation and translation support tools will be indispensable.
+In the translation of regenerative medicine-related pharmaceuticals and medical devices, where it is desirable to carry out development and launch as quickly as possible, a large volume of documents must be translated rapidly, making the use of machine translation and translation support tools indispensable.

-5. Leave regenerative medicine translation to Human Science
+6. Please leave regenerative medicine translation to Human Science as well

 Human Science has a track record of providing translation services for manufacturers of culture products, culture media, cell analysis reagents, and bio-experimental instruments, as well as companies offering services in genome analysis, cell analysis (such as flow cytometry), and proteomics, and manufacturers of genome analysis equipment such as next-generation sequencers.